Wheaton College (Massachusetts): Reputation

 In 2018, The Wall Street Journal and Times Higher Education ranked Wheaton among the Top 40 U.S. Colleges for liberal arts.
 For 2015, U.S. News & World Report ranked it 69th in Best National Liberal Arts Colleges, and top 50 by high school counselor rankings.
 Kiplinger notes Wheaton as a "Best Value School", and College Raptor and College Recruiter independently identify Wheaton as a "hidden gem."
 The Princeton Review also recognizes Wheaton as a standout Northeastern college, one of the 373 best colleges in the United States and among the Top 200 Colleges That Pay You Back.
 Since 2000, over 250 prestigious scholarships have gone to Wheaton students, including 3 Rhodes Scholarships.
 In 2011 Newsweek/The Daily Beast placed Wheaton at number 19 of 25 in their "Braniacs" schools ranking.

-Niche ranked Wheaton sixth for most liberal colleges in 2018, and the college does have a reputation for liberalism and irreligion.
+Niche ranked Wheaton sixth for most liberal colleges in 2018, and the college has a reputation for political speech and activity.
 College leadership has spoken out at numerous occasions against the Trump presidency, in favor of remaining signed on to the Paris Climate Accord and establishing a scholarship for refugees adversely affected by Trump's immigration policies.
 The school is not to be confused with the Christian liberal arts college Wheaton College (Illinois).
 Fearing association with Wheaton College (Illinois)'s Christian worldview, Wheaton MA has consistently made this distinction clear.